-Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Ratings Services ("Standard & Poor's") and Fitch Ratings ("Fitch") have assigned underlying ratings for the 2015B Bonds, of A3 (stable), A- (stable), and A- (stable), respectively.
+Moody's Investors Service, Inc. ("Moody's") and Fitch Ratings ("Fitch") have assigned underlying ratings for the 2016A Subordinate Revenue Bonds, of A3 (Stable), and A- (Stable), respectively.

-An explanation of the significance of each of such ratings and outlook may be obtained from the rating agency furnishing the same at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007; Standard & Poor's Ratings Services, 55 Water Street, New York, New York 10041; and Fitch Ratings, 33 Whitehall Street, New York, New York 10004.
+An explanation of the significance of each of such ratings and outlook may be obtained from the rating agency furnishing the same at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007 and Fitch Ratings, 33 Whitehall Street, New York, New York 10004.
 Certain materials and information not included in this Official Statement may have been furnished to such rating agencies.
 A rating is not a recommendation to buy, sell or hold securities.
 There is no assurance that such ratings will continue for any given period of time or that they may not be lowered or withdrawn entirely by the rating agencies, or any of them, if, in their or its judgment, circumstances so warrant.
-Any such downward change in or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2015B Bonds.
+Any such downward change in or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2016A Subordinate Revenue Bonds.

-Except as provided in the Disclosure Undertaking, neither the Underwriters nor the Commission has undertaken any responsibility to bring to the attention of the holders of the 2015B Bonds any proposed or actual change in or withdrawal of any rating or to oppose any proposed change or withdrawal.
+Except as provided in the Disclosure Undertaking, neither the Underwriters nor the Commission has undertaken any responsibility to bring to the attention of the holders of the 2016A Subordinate Revenue Bonds any proposed or actual change in or withdrawal of any rating or to oppose any proposed change or withdrawal.